+Some treatments for erection problems may not be suitable if:

+- you have a heart problem

-Some treatments for erection problems may not be suitable if you have a heart problem, sickle cell disease or Peyronie's disease, or you're taking medicines called nitrates.
-Ask your doctor or nurse for advice if this includes you, and let them know about any other medicines you're taking.
+- you have sickle cell disease

+- you have Peyronie's disease (where the penis is curved)

+- you're taking medicines called nitrates.

+Ask your doctor or nurse for advice if you have any of these other health problems, and let them know about any other medicines you're taking.
 You'll find more information in the leaflet that comes with your treatment.